OpenPonk/openponk/repository/DynaCASE.package/DCNamedElement.class/README.md

-A DCNamedElement is the parent class for all elements.
+A DCNamedElement represents all possible elements of diagram (such as classes, states, associations).

 Instance Variables
 	name:		<Object>